How to Make an Emergency Plan for Your Family

 - diapers (if needed-once your kids outgrow them keep them to use as bandages)

 - gun/ammunition (for hunting for food or for self-protection)

 Make sure your insurance needs are met.
 That can mean things bigger than auto, home, or renter’s insurance, such as life insurance and disability insurance.

 Think about likely risks to your home and plan for them.
-For example, I live in Utah and where I live the most likely catastrophe is an earthquake.
+For example, I live in Utah, and where I live the most likely catastrophe is an earthquake.
 Utah gets a bad one every 100 years or so and we are overdue.
-Well, earthquakes are considered an “act of God” and are not covered on a normal homeowner’s insurance plan, so I purchased an additional rider so that we would be covered in case of earthquake.
+Well, earthquakes are considered an “act of God” and are not covered on a normal homeowner’s insurance plan, so I purchased an additional rider so that we would be covered in case of an earthquake.

 Have Renewable Food Sources Available in an Emergency